 The Compensation Committee, with the assistance of F.W.
 Cook, revised the LTI program in 2020 to introduce PSUs as part of the overall award mix.
 The Compensation Committee believes that the move to include PSUs as part of the LTI pay mix continues to align the NEO's compensation with long-term growth and objectives.
-With respect to 2022, the Compensation Committee determined that the March 2022 LTI grants to our NEOs would be split among time-vested stock options (approximately 25% weighting), time-vested RSUs (approximately 25% weighting) and PSUs (approximately 50% weighting).
+With respect to 2023, the Compensation Committee determined that the March 2023 LTI grants to Mr. Sacks and Mr. Schlosberg would be split among time-vested stock options (25% weighting), time-vested RSUs (25% weighting), PSUs (50% weighting) and that the March 2023 LTI grants to Mr. Kelly, Mr. Carling and Ms. Tirre would be split among time-vested stock options (approximately 42% weighting), time-vested RSUs (approximately 19% weighting) and PSUs (approximately 39% weighting).
+The weighting for Mr. Kelly, Mr. Carling and Ms. Tirre was slightly different due to the grant of one-time retention awards to such individuals.